silashoevers/silashoevers.github.io/index.md

 ---

 My name is Silas Hoevers.
-I am a master's student in the Netherlands with interest into computer science, cyber security and business & it.
+I am a master's student in the Netherlands with interests into Computer Science, Cyber Security and Business & IT.

 # Things I made